-Vegetation includes pure stands of Hemlock and Douglas Fir with pockets of Pine and mixed conifers with regeneration.
-It is important to note there has been significant fire impacts in the Cascade FDRA within the last ten years, affecting several thousand acres.
+Vegetation includes pure stands of Hemlock and Douglas Fir with pockets of Pine and mixed

 • Climate:

 Weather systems typically travel from south and west to north and east across south central Oregon.
 These weather systems combine with significant topography and orographic effects to produce more measurable precipitation in the Cascade FDRA than other areas of SCOFMP.
 Representative weather stations average around 40 inches of precipitation per water year while Crater Lake National Park records an average of 40 feet of annual snow fall.